+I. Scoring system

+- 1. In NEST 2018 examination, there would be a general section of 30 marks and four subject sections of 50 marks each. - 2.
+Candidates can attempt 'as many' from the subject sections. - 3.
+During preparation of merit list, score for the general section would be considered along with three best scores from the remaining subject sections.
+In other words, the worst score among sections 2 through 5 would be discarded during merit list calculation. - 4.
+As merit list calculation will be performed on marks obtained in the general section and in (best) three subject sections, the 'total' marks for NEST-2018 becomes 180 (30 + 50 x 3 = 180).

 II.
-Scoring system

-- 1. In NEST-2016 examination, there would be five sections with 50 points each. - 2.
-Section 1 (General section) is compulsory. - 3.
-Candidates can attempt 'as many' from the remaining subject sections. - 4.
-During preparation of merit list, score for the general section would be considered along with three best scores from the remaining subject sections.
-In other words, the worst score among sections 2 through 5 would be eliminated from the merit list calculation. - 5.
-As merit list calculation will be performed on marks obtained in the general section and in (best) three subject sections, the 'total' marks for NEST-2015 becomes 200 (50 x 4 = 200).

-III.
 'Section-wise' and 'total' cut-off marks

 - 1. Total score of each candidate will be the direct sum of his/her score in the general section and his/her best three scores in the subject sections. - 2.
-For each section, "20% of the average of the best 100 scores in that section" will be considered as Section-wise Minimum Admissible Score (SMAS). - For example, if the average of the best 100 scores in General section is 40 out of 50, then SMAS for general section would be 400.20 = 8 marks.
-Similarly for other sections. - 3.
-SMAS for different sections can obviously be of different numerical value. - 4.
-A candidate must score equal or more than respective SMAS in General section as well as in at least three subject sections.
-These subjects sections will then be counted for merit list calculation.
+For each section, "20% of the average of the best 100 scores in that section" will be considered as Section-wise Minimum Admissible Score (SMAS).

+For example, if the average of the best 100 scores in Chemistry section is 40 out of 50, then SMAS for chemistry section would be 400.20 = 8 marks.
+Similarly, for other sections.

+- 3. SMAS for different sections can obviously be of different numerical value. - 4.
+A candidate must score equal to or more than respective SMAS in the General section as well as in at least three subject sections.
+These subject sections will then be counted for merit list calculation.
 If a candidate secures SMAS in all four subject sections, then the best three subject scores will be counted. - 5.
 If a candidate does not secure SMAS in the general section, he/she would not be allotted any merit rank and would not be deemed eligible for admission. - 6.
-If a candidate does not secure SMAS in at least three subject sections, he/she would not be allotted any merit rank and would not be deemed eligible for admission.

-- 7. SMAS for OBC students would be 90% of respective SMAS for general category students.
-For example, if in the general section the SMAS is 8 for general category students, then SMAS for OBC students would be 7 (90% of 10, rounded off). - 8.
-SMAS for SC/ST/PD students would be 50% of respective SMAS for general category students. - For example, if in the general section the SMAS is 8 for general category students, then SMAS for SC/ST/PD students would be 4 (50% of 10). - 9.
-Additionally, a candidate is required to score equal or above a total minimum admissible score (MAS), to get a merit rank.
-MAS for NEST-2016 is 100, which is 50% of total marks, i.e. 200. - 10.
-A candidate scoring less than 100 (MAS) in total would not be allotted any merit rank and would not be deemed eligible for admission, even if he/she secures SMAS in all sections. - 11.
-A candidate scoring equal or more than MAS but not securing SMAS in the general section or in at least three subject sections would not be allotted any merit rank.
+If a candidate does not secure SMAS in at least three subject sections, he/she would not be allotted any merit rank and would not be deemed eligible for admission. - 7.
+SMAS for OBC students would be 90% of respective SMAS for general category students.
+For example, if in the chemistry section the SMAS is 8 for general category students, then SMAS for OBC students would be 7 (90% of 8, rounded off). - 8.
+SMAS for SC/ST/PwD students would be 50% of respective SMAS for general category students.
+For example, if in the chemistry section the SMAS is 8 for general category students, then SMAS for SC/ST/PwD students would be 4 (50% of 8). - 9.
+Additionally, a candidate is required to score equal to or above a total Minimum Admissible Score (MAS), to get a merit rank.
+MAS for NEST-2018 is 90, which is 50% of total marks, i.e., 180. - 10.
+A candidate scoring less than 90 (MAS) in total would not be allotted any merit rank and would not be deemed eligible for admission, even if he/she secures SMAS in all sections. - 11.
+A candidate scoring equal to or more than MAS but not securing SMAS in the general section or in at least three subject sections would not be allotted any merit rank.
 It is important that both MAS and SMAS conditions are fulfilled to get a merit rank.